DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/create-popular-reports/create-a-report-with-pdf-content.md

 Add a PDF document for each product listed in an order.

 1. Add a **Detail Report** band at the location where you want to place PDF content.
 As PDF content is rendered on separate pages, the report from this tutorial includes this band at the bottom.
-Bind the new band to the same data member as in the [Create a Report Layout](#create-a-report-layout) section above (**OrderItems** in this example).
+Bind the new band to the same data member as in the [Create a Report Layout](#create-a-report-layout) section above.

     ![add-detail-report-for-pdf](../../../images/eurd-pdfcontentdemo-add-detail-report-for-pdf.png)